7 unique UAE staycations to add to your bucket list

 The Chedi Al Bait, Sharjah is a collection of five heritage houses that were once owned by local families and have now been transformed into elegant guestrooms and suites while carefully preserving the historical structures.
 Inside the guestrooms and suites, you will find a perfect blend of Arabic and Asian design elements.
-Our favourite bits would have to be the comfortable four-poster bed and the living room – where we ended up spending most of our free time – which is inspired by a traditional majlis (meaning ‘place of sitting’) complete with a low sofa and plenty of cushions.
+Our favourite bits include comfortable four-poster bed and the living room, which is inspired by a traditional majlis (meaning ‘place of sitting’) complete with a low sofa and plenty of cushions.

 On the facilities front, the pampering spa is a calming oasis where Arabian-inspired treatments offer instant relaxation.
 Besides this, there is also a small museum, a library with hundreds of antiquarian and contemporary books spanning a variety of subjects and interests and an Emirati-inspired jewellery shop.
 But of course, this is Sharjah, and for art and culture vultures, there is plenty to see and do.
 The hotel is snuggly nestled within several must-see spots including Souq Al Shanasiyah, Souq Al Arsah, and much more.

 Chedi Al Bait, 79 Corniche Street, Al Shiokh, Sharjah, prices start from Dhs600, Tel: (0)6 502 5555. ghmhotels.com